 CPE learning at HSL is informed by integrated study of relevant Jewish texts and ongoing reflection on the role of Jewish cultural and religious influences on the pastoral care relationship.
-This happens in an organic as well as programmatic way in a context where the majority of students in the group is Jewish, the resident and patient population is predominantly Jewish, and the health care system is Jewish.
+This happens in an organic as well as programmatic way in a context where the majority of students in the group is Jewish, the patient population is predominantly Jewish, and the health care system is Jewish.

 This CPE unit has a unique focus on Jewish elder care and the ethical and spiritual dimensions of aging.
 Special attention is given to palliative care, hospice, and Jewish understandings of end of life care.

 Students teach and learn from traditional and modern Jewish sources and are supported in developing their own relationship to prayer and ritual in the pastoral care encounter.
 Jewish prayer and meditation are also explored in relation to the self-sustenance of the caregiver.